core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 After successful processing of EDHOC message_3, both peers agree on a cryptographic secret that can be used to derive further security material, and especially to establish an OSCORE Security Context {{RFC8613}}.
 The Responder can also send an optional EDHOC message_4 to achieve key confirmation, e.g., in deployments where no protected application message is sent from the Responder to the Initiator.

 {{Section A.2 of I-D.ietf-lake-edhoc}} specifies how to transfer EDHOC over CoAP.
 That is, the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.
-The default message flow consists in the CoAP client acting as Initiator and the CoAP server acting as Responder.
-Alternatively, the two roles can be reversed.
+The default, forward message flow of EDHOC consists in the CoAP client acting as Initiator and the CoAP server acting as Responder.
+Alternatively, the two roles can be reversed, as per the reverse message flow of EDHOC.
 In the rest of this document, EDHOC messages are considered to be transferred over CoAP.

 {{fig-non-combined}} shows a CoAP client and a CoAP server running EDHOC as Initiator and Responder, respectively.
 That is, the client sends a POST request to a reserved EDHOC resource at the server, by default at the Uri-Path "/.well-known/edhoc".
 The request payload consists of the CBOR simple value "true" (0xf5) concatenated with EDHOC message_1, which also includes the EDHOC connection identifier C_I of the client encoded as per {{Section 3.3 of I-D.ietf-lake-edhoc}}.
 The Content-Format of the request may be set to application/cid-edhoc+cbor-seq.